Lexop Jul 5, 2022 12:00:00 PM 10 min read

-You can improve your approach — and achieve objectives quicker — by humanizing your process.
 An ethical debt collection strategy is customer-centric and offers flexible payment options, guidance, and empathy.
-Explore the five elements of a successful, ethical plan and learn how it benefits your business.
+Explore the five elements of a successful, ethical collections strategy and learn how it benefits your business.

-An ethical early-stage collection strategy positively impacts your reputation, customers, and outcomes.
-For starters, it lines up with your company's mission and values.
+An ethical early-stage collections strategy can improve your reputation with your customers.
+For starters, it aligns with your company's mission and values.
 This factor is critical considering that 71% of Salesforce survey respondents said they "pay more attention to companies' values" than in 2019.
 Likewise, 99% "believe companies need to improve their trustworthiness."
 A human-centric approach aligned to your values increases consumer trust and fosters deeper connections.

 Optimizing your first-stage collections process can also boost customer satisfaction and retention.
 An ethical approach creates a partnership between your brand and customer, with both working towards a shared goal of resolving the past-due account.
 As a result, your business-client relationship improves, potentially leading to repeat sales.
 According to Salesforce, "53% of customers say they feel an emotional connection to the brands they buy from the most."

 In addition, debt collection best practices help you achieve faster resolutions.
 By prioritizing early-stage collections, you can encourage clients to self-cure and allow them to interact with their account (and your company) on their terms.
-This also reduces your collections-related operating expenses.
+By giving customers the ability to pay late bills without agent intervention, you are freeing up time needed to work on more complex accounts - an important part of reducing operational expenses.

 5 components of an ethical collections strategy